 Specialized Instructors will be providing trainings for the Specialized Training of Military Parents (STOMP), a Program of PAVE.
-Specialized Instructors are responsible for providing STOMP’s 1 and 2-day workshops and 1-hour webinars on a variety of topics of concern to military families who have a loved one with disabilities.
+Specialized Instructors are responsible to facilitate STOMP’s live virtual workshops, one- and two-day in-seat workshops, and one-hour webinars on a variety of topics of concern to military families who have a loved one with disabilities.
 Training is provided to present our proprietary curricula (e.g. Laws and Rights/Responsibilities, TRICARE/ECHO/ABA, Advocacy, etc.).
-Specialized Instructors will conduct in-person and online training workshops utilizing a variety of teaching techniques including creating an inclusive and welcoming learning experience for attendees and a mixture of some lecture, interactive opportunities, overcoming conflicts and dealing with systems.
-This position requires travel in the US and overseas, some evenings and weekend days to arrive/return from workshops.
-Specialized Instructors typically provide two, 2-Day workshops in a week and average one week long trip per month.
+Specialized Instructors will conduct in-person and virtual training workshops utilizing a variety of teaching techniques including creating an inclusive and welcoming learning experience for attendees and a mixture of some lecture, interactive opportunities, overcoming conflicts, and dealing with systems.
+This position requires travel (due to COVID-19, travel is restricted but will resume when safe to travel) in the US and overseas, some evenings and weekend days to arrive/return from workshops.
+Specialized Instructors typically provide two, 2-Day workshops in a week and average one weeklong trip per month.

 Skills, Knowledge and Abilities:

-- Flexibility and reliability to provide two-day workshops according to the travel schedule and deadlines
+- Flexibility and reliability to provide live virtual workshops and two-day workshops according to the schedule and deadlines

 - Ability to work collaboratively and efficiently with other trainers, military personnel, and attendees